Educating your child at home: children with special educational needs

 If you want to take your child out of a special school you need to contact the council for permission.
 Your child will be removed from the school register once we have received confirmation of contact details and educational provision.
 Someone from Lancashire's Special Educational Needs and Disability Service (SEND) will then be in touch to arrange a review around 12 weeks after starting to home educate.
 Our elective home education (EHE) officers do not normally attend reviews but if you would like someone to support you please get in touch.

-Although you don’t have to attend meetings or submit reports, as the local authority we have a duty to review your child's statement or EHC plan annually which is difficult with no information.
+Although you don’t have to attend meetings or submit reports, as the local authority we have a duty to review your child's EHC plan annually which is difficult with no information.
 You may find that you would prefer to take control of your child's review, organise it and submit a summary report of the meeting instead.
 If you do, then talk to your SEN officer who will explain what you need to consider.

-You do not have to provide what it says in the statement or EHC Plan, it only applies to local authorities.
+You do not have to provide what it says in the EHC Plan, it only applies to local authorities.
 You do have a duty to provide an education suitable to your child's age, ability and any special educational needs.